Does Homeowners Insurance Automatically Renew Every Year?

 Discounts

-Your homeowners insurance policy is usually renewed automatically.
-However, when you receive the renewal notice, take the time to ensure your policy still aligns with your circumstances and adequately covers your home.
-Here are the steps you should take when your policy renewal is coming up:
+Your homeowners insurance policy usually renews automatically.
+However, when you receive the renewal notice, ensure your policy still aligns with your circumstances and adequately covers your home.
+Here are steps to take when your policy renewal approaches:

 1. 1

-Review the renewal notice
+Review the Renewal Notice

 2. 2